Locations:

 Risk factors for bladder exstrophy include:

-• Fertility treatments: Using assisted reproductive technology such as in vitro fertilization (IVF) can increase the risk of bladder exstrophy.
-Some studies have shown that parents who undergo fertility treatments are about seven times more likely to have a child with bladder exstrophy.
+• Fertility treatments.
+Using assisted reproductive technology, such as in vitro fertilization (IVF), can increase the risk of bladder exstrophy.

-What are the symptoms of bladder exstrophy?
+What are the long-term complications of bladder exstrophy?

 Diagnosis and Tests